Signs and Symptoms

 Myopathic facies

 Myopathic facies describe a face which is expressionless.
-Muscle weakness causes the face to have sunken cheeks, drooping eyelids, and the inability to raise the coroners of the mouth, which means they are always turned down.
+Muscle weakness causes the face to have sunken cheeks, drooping eyelids, and the inability to raise the corners of the mouth, which means they are always turned down.
+Symptoms may affect multiple parts of the body.
+Understanding which part of the body a symptom affects, can help […]

 Read more